 As you all know, Facebook just can’t sit idle.
 Every time it comes up with new technologies and amazes us.
 This time Facebook launched a group video chat app named “Bonfire.”
 At present, this app is available only on Danish iOS App Store.
 It will be gradually available for all the users.

-Bonfire is an app that basically consists of various features from different apps such as the current teen-fave (and Meerkat successor) HouseParty, that allows multiple users to participate in a video chat.
+Bonfire is an app that basically consists of various features from different apps, such as the current teen-fave (and Meerkat successor) HouseParty, that allows multiple users to participate in a video chat.

-Bonfire allows users to decorate themselves by making use of Snapchat style effects and also can share images from chats via Instagram, Facebook, and Messenger.
+Bonfire allows users to decorate themselves by making use of Snapchat-style effects and also can share images from chats via Instagram, Facebook, and Messenger.

 However, Bonfire is gonna be a tough competitor for HouseParty or to put it in simple words, Bonfire will overtake HouseParty at any moment.
-Hence, Facebook’s main target are teenagers in order to keep them intact with Facebook through Bonfire.
+Hence, Facebook’s main target is teenagers in order to keep them intact with Facebook through Bonfire.

 For more updates, keep visiting our site www.techgenyz.com